AminFazlMondo/deployable-awscdk-app-ts/API.md

 Use pinned version instead of caret version for CDK.

-You can use this to prevent yarn to mix versions for your CDK dependencies and to prevent auto-updates.
+You can use this to prevent mixed versions for your CDK dependencies and to prevent auto-updates.
 If you use experimental features this will let you define the moment you include breaking changes.

 ---